enemonsieur/offis_repo/PROJECTS/OFFIS/220627_1 differences between type of stress.md

  *This study is very interesting because it adresses the correlation between mental workload and technostress and somehow, how to measure them*

 ### DEFINITIONS
-**Mental workload** and stress relate to each other, but its hard to find a single definition ofmental workload.
+**Mental workload** and stress relate to each other, but its hard to find a single definition of mental workload.
 It can be seen as a percieved tension during the excution of a task.
 	 “The very first impression drawn from the extensive review of the literature was the considerable difficulty in finding a consensus in the definition of “mental workload”.
 Cain [7] reports that there is no commonly accepted formal definition of this concept.
 This author points out that it can be characterized as a mental construction that reflects the “mental tension” resulting from the execution of a task under specific environmental and operational conditions, associated with the operator’s ability to respond to these demands.” #workload
 >“It is a concept very close to that of fatigue, stress, anxiety and performance.”
 “To this day, technostress has become a serious problem for IT users and other professionals due to its potential negative effect on users’ mental capacity [59].
 This concept has raised interest among the scholars, as it also falls under the notion that everything, including technology, has a dark side [48].” #technostress

-A **definition of technostress** may be the incapacity to addapt to a technology in a healty manner.
+A **definition of technostress** may be the incapacity to adapt to a technology in a healty manner.
 It can be due to the intrinsic difficulty of the task or the beliefs of the user.
 Therefore, people feel a certain amount of stress in direct or indirect contact with technologies.
 >[...] the inability of the individual to adapt to a type of technology in a healthy manner, and that can manifest itself in the event of the difficulty in accepting computer technologies and in the event of excessive identification with these technologies.